La Reforma: Educational

-A fundamental and lasting reform was the Mexican state's commitment to free, mandatory, public, secular education.
-Schooling had been in the hands of the Catholic Church and targeted male elites for training as doctors, priests, and lawyers.
-Liberals saw education as the way to transform the lives of Mexicans by stressing literacy and numeracy for all as a means to create better citizens.
+A fundamental and lasting reform was the Mexican state's commitment to free, mandatory, public, and secular education.
+Schooling had been in the hands of the church and targeted male elites for training as doctors, priests, and lawyers.
+The liberals saw education as the way to transform the lives of Mexicans by stressing literacy and numeracy for all as a means to create better citizens.
 Juárez viewed education as "the cornerstone of prosperity of a people; at the same time, it is the most effective way to make abuses of power impossible."
-They considered it the most effective way to better Mexico was to have an educated and informed citizenry that would strengthen Mexican democracy and provide a path to upward mobility for Mexicans.
-Benito Juárez's story of being an orphaned illiterate Indigenous person rising to the presidency of Mexico was the embodiment of the power of education.
+The liberals considered that the most effective way to better Mexico was to have an educated and informed citizenry, which would strengthen Mexican democracy and provide a path to upward mobility for Mexicans.

+Juárez's story of being an orphaned illiterate Indigenous man rising to the presidency of Mexico was the embodiment of the power of education.
 When the liberals came to power, schools of any kind were few and concentrated in urban centers.
-The importance of education to the liberal project is indicated in Article 3 of the Constitution of 1857 embedding education as a top goal.
-Only after the turmoil of the Reform War and then the French Intervention were liberals able to begin implementing the expansion of public education.
+The importance of education to the liberal project is indicated in Article 3 of the Constitution of 1857, embedding education as a top goal.
+Only after the turmoil of the Reform War and the French intervention could the liberals begin to implement the expansion of public education.

 Social

-The Reform created a modern nation-state that undermined the institutional power of the Roman Catholic Church.
-The liberals destroyed the charitable functions of the Church, such as aid to the poor and hospitals.
-The state assumed no charitable functions at the time, abandoning the social welfare of the poor to the forces of exploitation.
-The Reform also destroyed the material basis of Indigenous communities so that members no longer had access to cultivable lands and undermined the communities as functioning social entities.
-The Church and Indigenous communities continued to exist, but their power was much curtailed by the ascendancy of the liberal nation-state.
+The Reform created a modern nation-state, which undermined the church's institutional power.
+The liberals destroyed the charitable functions of the church, such as aid to the poor and hospitals.
+The state assumed no charitable functions at the time and abandoned the social welfare of the poor to the forces of exploitation.
+The Reform also destroyed the material basis of the Indigenous communities since their members no longer had access to cultivable lands, and their communities were undermined as functioning social entities.
+The church and the Indigenous communities continued to exist, but their power was much curtailed by the ascendancy of the liberal nation-state.

 Political

 The liberals were successful in creating a lasting legal framework for reforms in the Constitution of 1857.
 The unsuccessful conservative challenges to the Reform meant that after 1867, liberals were entirely in control.
-Although liberals had hoped to create a democracy with protections for individual rights, they instead established a constitutional dictatorship under Juárez, Lerdo, and Díaz, who established political machines to ensure their continuance in power.
-Historical memory in Mexico created new national heroes, but prominently Benito Juárez.
+Although the liberals had hoped to create a democracy with protections for individual rights, they instead established a constitutional dictatorship under Juárez, Lerdo, and Díaz, who established political machines to ensure their continuance in power.

+Historical memory in Mexico created new national heroes but prominently Juárez.
 Others were Melchor Ocampo, General Ignacio Zaragoza, and Miguel and Sebastián Lerdo de Tejada, Guillermo Prieto, and Vicente Riva Palacio.
-The Constitutionalists, winning faction of the Mexican Revolution (1910-1920) fought in defense of the Constitution of 1857.
-Once they consolidated power, they promulgated a new constitution to remedy problems of the Constitution of 1857 and create a legal framework to implement revolutionary changes which many had fought for.
+The winning Constitutionalist faction of the Mexican Revolution (1910-1920) fought to defend the Constitution of 1857.
+Once they had consolidated power, they promulgated a new constitution to remedy the problems of the Constitution of 1857 and to create a legal framework to implement revolutionary changes for which many had fought.
 "Political liberalism became the dominant ideology and has continued to be the 'official' ideology today."